AbsaOSS/cobrix/README.md

   - Added 2 standalone projects in the 'examples' folder.
 It can be used as templates for creating Spark jobs that use Cobrix
   - Added option to drop all FILLER GROUPs.
 See section "Group Filler dropping" describing the new option.
   - Fixed handling of GROUP fields having only FILLER nested fields.
 Such groups are removed automatically because some formats don't support empty struct fields.
-  - All parser offsets are now in bytes instaed of bits.
+  - All parser offsets are now in bytes instead of bits.
   - COMP-5 is similar to COMP-4, the truncation happens by the size of the binary data, not exactly by PIC precision specification.
 For COMP-5 numbers are expected to be big endian.
   - Added artificial COMP-9 format for little endian binary numbers.